 Distribution and Abundance in Florida:

-The eggs are laid singly under the leaves of the host plant or nearby.
+Three or more broods per year.
+The green eggs are laid singly on the leaves of the host plant.